IIOA Fellows, Prizes and Past Presidents

 At each International IO Conference from 2007 onwards, new Fellows of the IIOA may be installed.
 With this the IIOA honors appropriate members of the IIOA for their scientific contributions to the field of input-output analysis, broadly defined.
 New fellows are nominated by the membership at large and from these nominations the existing Fellows select the new ones.
 For details see the

 - 2017: Manfred Lenzen

 - 2011: Faye Duchin, Edward Wolff

 - 2009: Clopper Almon, Ronald E. Miller, Graham Pyatt

 - 2007: András Bródy, Anne P. Carter, Karen R. Polenske

 Leontief Memorial Prize

-This US$1,000 prize is awarded to the best paper presented at an International IO Conference by author(s) all under 40 years of age.
-The jury consists of the President, the two Vice-Presidents, the Chair of the conference’s Scientific Program Committee and the Editor of ESR.
-The prize winning paper is published in Economic Systems Research, the Journal of the IIOA.
+This US-$ 1,000 prize is awarded to the best paper presented at an International IO Conference by author(s) all under 40 years of age.
+The prize winning paper will be considered for publication in Economic Systems Research, the Journal of the IIOA.